-In addition, partly as a result of inflationary pressures, ABF Freight's revenue equipment (tractors and trailers) will very likely be replaced at higher per unit cost, which could result in higher depreciation charges on a per-unit basis.
-In recent periods, ABF Freight has also experienced increased costs of operating its revenue equipment, including costs of maintenance and parts.
+In addition, partly as a result of inflationary pressures, ABF Freight's revenue equipment (tractors and trailers) has been, and will very likely continue to be, replaced at higher per unit costs, which could result in higher depreciation charges on a per-unit basis; however, in recent periods, improved mileage and lower maintenance costs on newer equipment have partially offset increases in depreciation expense.
 ABF Freight considers these costs in setting its pricing policies, although the overall freight rate structure is governed by market forces based on value provided to the customer.
 ABF Freight's ability to fully offset inflationary and contractual cost increases can be challenging during periods of recessionary and uncertain economic conditions.

-Generally, inflationary increases in labor and operating costs regarding our asset-light logistics operating segments have historically been offset through price increases.
+Generally, inflationary increases in labor and operating costs for our asset-light logistics operating segments have historically been offset through price increases.
 The pricing environment, however, generally becomes more competitive during economic downturns, which may, as it has in the past, affect the ability to obtain price increases from customers.